 There is another piece of property to the north-east of ours that is landlocked and not accessible by road.
 While not in the plans yet, I hope to contact the owner of this property and let him know that if he ever wants to part with the property to please let me know first.
 This would add another 18 acres to our land and make it more of a figure eight shape (albeit tilted 45 degrees).
 This parcel would add another five or six acres of tillable land plus more great woodlands.
 I can’t imagine needing more land than that ever!

 If you noticed from the picture, the field is oriented south towards the sun.
 This will shield somewhat from the cold northerly winds while allowing a full day’s sunlight to hit the field and turbocharge growth in my garden and plants!
 Those northerly winds won’t get to cause massive heating bills in the winter either.

 Finally, the field opens up to the south-west side allowing sunset views of hundreds of acres of more farmland.
 The only thing I can think of better than that is mountain views (not possible for 300 miles!) or water views (seriously not in the budget!).

 The land is zoned agricultural, meaning we can raise stinky pigs or build chicken houses if we want to.
-We are very unlikely to do either of these things, but just knowing that we could provides comfort.
+We are very unlikely to do either of these things, but just knowing that we could provide comfort.
 After living in neighborhoods with a Homeowner’s Association there to tell me I need to plant grass seed or scrub my siding, I can’t wait to have the freedom and ability to build what I want and how I want it.